Research areas

 Apart from data nonstationarity (concept drift) and class imbalance, acquiring ground truth information (e.g., labels in classification tasks) as instances arrive one-by-one can be costly or impossible in some real-time applications.
 An effective way to deal with limited labelled data is the active learning paradigm.

-Representative publications: Neurocomputing 2022 [pdf] [code], IEEE IJCNN 2020 [pdf], IEEE SSCI 2022 [pdf] [code]
+Representative publications: Neurocomputing 2022 [pdf] [code], Neurocomputing 2025 [pdf] [code], IEEE WCCI - IJCNN 2020 [pdf], IEEE SSCI 2022 [pdf] [code]

 Unsupervised learning (anomaly detection) from data streams

-Representative publications: IEEE IJCNN 2024 [pdf], IEEE IJCNN 2023 [pdf], IEEE SSCI 2023 [pdf]
+Representative publications: Neurocomputing 2026 [arXiv] [code], AISE 2026 [arXiv] [code], IEEE WCCI - IJCNN 2024 [pdf], IEEE IJCNN 2023 [pdf], IEEE SSCI 2023 [pdf]

 Machine learning for smart water systems

-We look into different problems, such as:
+We also look into different problems as follows.

-- Domestic water consumption monitoring
+Domestic water consumption monitoring: JHI 2024 [pdf]

-Representative publications: IEEE TICPS 2024 [pdf], JHI 2024 [pdf], IEEE SSCI 2025 [pdf], IEEE SSCI 2025 [pdf]
+Representative publications: IEEE EMBC 2024 [pdf], IEEE CIBCB 2025 [pdf], ICANN 2023 [pdf]

 Multiagent reinforcement learning for intrusion detection and response